 Smart, smart Betty to use not only one, but SEVEN strategies to HIDE the trans fat, and some of the total fat, saturated fat and calories.
 Here’s what she did:

-- First, she made the serving small enough that she didn’t have to report the normally reportable trans fat, because there was less than .5 grams in each serving!
+- She made the serving small enough that she didn’t have to report the normally reportable trans fat, because there was less than .5 grams in each serving!
 (Even though no one eats a serving by her standards!)
 This allows her to say 0 trans fat.

-- Next, she used non reportable types of trans fat – the manufactured products of diglycerides and mono glycerides, and maybe the emulsifier, too.
+- She used non reportable types of trans fat – the manufactured products of diglycerides and mono glycerides, and maybe the emulsifier, too.

-- Fifthly – (is that’s a word, I don’t think I’ve ever used it before!)
-She has us add the oil separately.
+- She has us add the oil separately.
 That’s been happening for years, a marketing tool that doesn’t force us to take a good, hard look at our totals.
 And even vegetable oil, corn oil, and soybean oils contain some saturated fat and some trans fat.
 (Guess what, the trans fat in these products is normally not reportable.
 A serving size is a tablespoon, and the trans fat is less than .5 grams per tablespoon!)
 There is trans fat in my bottle of Canola oil in the cupboard – I know this because they made a big point of putting on the front of the label the words: “Contains 0 trans fat per serving” in a fancy little scroll near the bottom.

-- Lastly, she put a picture on the box of a brownie that is OVER twice the serving size, making us think that all the amounts she listed were less than they are.
+- She put a picture on the box of a brownie that is OVER twice the serving size, making us think that all the amounts she listed were less than they are.

 Bad, bad, bad, bad Betty.